All Episodes

 Big trouble in Wisconsin.

-Early vote is down forty percent.
+Early vote is down 40%.

-Uh that would be the end of it.
+That would be the end of it.

-The way I see where she is now, if Trump wins Arizona, has a shot at Nevada, although that would only get them to 268, she needs a clean sweep of the blue wall.
+The way I see where she is now, if Trump wins Arizona, has a shot at Nevada, although that would only get him to 268, she needs a clean sweep of the blue wall.

-He needs one of the three and he wins.
+He needs one of the three, and he wins.

 It's perfectly stated.